darinz/ML/05_generalization/02_double_descent.md

 In this section, we'll explore how double descent challenges classical wisdom and provides insights into why modern models can achieve excellent generalization despite being highly overparameterized.

+---

-## 8.2.1 Model-Wise Double Descent: The First Discovery
+## Model-Wise Double Descent: The First Discovery - When More is Actually Better

 ### What is Model-Wise Double Descent?
+The Three-Regime Phenomenon

 **Model-wise double descent** occurs when we plot test error against model complexity (typically measured by the number of parameters).
 Instead of the classic U-shaped curve, we observe a more complex pattern: